puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 These steps provide a basic workflow for development and testing with PDK.
 Then, as you add new code to your module, continue validating, testing, and iterating on your code as needed.

-Before you begin, you should already have installed the pdk package.
+Before you begin, install the pdk package.

 Related topics: